Probabilistic Routing for Graph-Based Approximate Nearest Neighbor Search: Related Work

 \section{Related Work}

-Various types of ANNS approaches have been proposed, encompassing tree-based approaches~\cite{cover_tree}, hashing-based approaches~\cite{AndoniI08:near-optimal-hashing, lei2019sublinear,learn-to-hash,falconn,Falconn++}, quantization based approaches~\cite{PQ, OPQ, imi, scann, SOAR}, learn-to-index-based approaches~\cite{Bliss, BATLearn}, and graph-based approaches~\cite{hnsw,DiskANN,nsg, nssg}.
+Various types of ANNS approaches have been proposed, encompassing tree-based approaches~\cite{cover_tree}, hashing-based approaches~\cite{AndoniI08:near-optimal-hashing, IPL, lei2019sublinear, R2LSH,falconn,Falconn++}, quantization based approaches~\cite{PQ, OPQ, imi, scann, SOAR}, learn-to-index-based approaches~\cite{Bliss, BATLearn}, and graph-based approaches~\cite{hnsw,DiskANN,nsg,nssg}.
 Among these, graph-based methods are predominantly considered state-of-the-art (SOTA).
 To enhance the efficiency of graph-based ANNS, optimizations can be broadly categorized into: (1) routing, (2) edge-selection, and (3) quantization, with these optimizations generally being orthogonal to one another.
 Given our focus on routing, we briefly review relevant studies in this domain.
 TOGG-KMC~\cite{TOGG-KMC} and HCNNG~\cite{HCNNG} employ KD trees to determine the direction of the query, thereby restricting the search to vectors within that specified direction.
 Despite fast estimation, it tends to yield suboptimal query accuracy, limiting its effectiveness.
 FINGER~\cite{FINGER} estimates the distance of each neighbor to the query.
 Specifically, for each node, it generates promising projected vectors locally to establish a subspace, and then applies collision counting, as in SimHash, to approximate the distance in each visited subspace.
 Learn-to-route~\cite{learn-to-route} learns a routing function, utilizing additional representations to facilitate optimal routing from the starting node to the nearest neighbor.
+In addition to these methods that accelerate ANNS itself, learning representations with a coarse granularity~\cite{kusupati2022matryoshka} may help reduce the dimensionality and yield a faster search.
+Such method is orthogonal to the techniques proposed in this paper and can be further applied to speed up ANNS.